doctrine/mongodb-odm/en/reference/annotations-reference.rst

 instead of embedding one document, it informs MongoDB to embed a collection of documents

-Required attributes:

--  targetDocument - A full class name of the target document.

 Optional attributes:

+-
+    targetDocument - A full class name of the target document.
 -
     discriminatorField - The field name to store the discriminator value in.
 -
     discriminatorMap - Map of discriminator values to class names.